w3f/polkadot-spec/spec-website/docs/id-weights.md

 | Account index | `index` in…​   | 1        | 1000   | Used as a seed for account creation |
 | Balance       | `balance` in…​ | 2        | 1000   | Sender balance and transfer amount  |

-Executing a benchmark for each balance increment within the balance range for each index increment within the index range will generate too many variants ($1000 \times 999$) and highly increase execution time.
+Executing a benchmark for each balance increment within the balance range for each index increment within the index range will generate too many variants (${1000}\times{999}$) and highly increase execution time.
 Therefore, this benchmark is configured to first set the balance at value 1’000 and then to iterate from 1 to 1’000 for the index value.
 Once the index value reaches 1’000, the balance value will reset to 2 and iterate to 1’000 (see ["transfer" Runtime function benchmark](id-weights.html#algo-benchmark-transfer) for more detail):

 - `index`: 1, `balance`: 1000